Home FAQ → The Buddhist View on the “Self”

 Buddhist literature employs the term “TrueSelf” for perceiving one’s life based on the truth of belonging to humanity, transcending all limitations and revealing the state of enlightenment (or inherent Buddhanature).

-In practical terms, the TrueSelf manifests in broadmindedness, flexibility and capacity for transforming hardships and living a harmonious meaningful life - helping others do the same.
+In practical terms, the TrueSelf of a person manifests in one’s broadmindedness, flexibility and empathy, manifesting the capacity for transforming hardships and living a harmonious meaningful life (helping others do the same).